uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 June 11, 2008, was an important day for the Aboriginal peoples of Canada, and for the country as a whole.
 It has come to be known as the “Day of the Apology,” the day when Prime Minister Stephen Harper, and the leaders of all other federal political parties, formally apologized in the House of Commons for the harms caused by the residential school system.
-In their presentations to the TRC, many Survivors clearly recalled the day of the apology.
+In their presentations to the =|TRC=Truth and Reconciliation Commission of Canada=, many Survivors clearly recalled the day of the apology.
 They recalled where they were, who they were with, and, most importantly, how they felt.
 Many spoke of the intense emotions they had when they heard the prime minister acknowledge that it had been wrong for the government to have taken them away from their families for the purpose of “killing the Indian” in them.
 They talked of the tears that fell when they heard the words “We are sorry.”